-Just for fun I’ve begun a mini-series entitled A Portrait Of Feminine Dress.
-Today I’m sharing some ideas to show a casual, feminine style with your mix-n-match pieces plus tips to minimize and simpify.
+Just for fun my daughter and I began this mini-series entitled A Portrait Of Feminine Dress.
+We wanted to share some ideas to show a casual, feminine style with your mix-n-match pieces plus tips to minimize and simplify.

 “She is clothed with strength and dignity; She laughs at the days to come.” ~Proverbs 31:25